telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ## Trust root certificate

 The **Trust root certificate** button installs and trusts the Fiddler root certificate.
 The option is available only on macOS and Windows.
-On Linux, you have to manually export and trust the root certificate.
+On Linux, you have to export and trust the root certificate manually.
 After you install the certificate, you are ready to [enable the capturing of HTTPS traffic](#capture-https-traffic).

 ## Capture HTTPS traffic